 Before you start

-- Pasta should be boiled in salted water; adding salt to the pasta after doesn't work
+- Pasta should be boiled in salted water; adding salt after doesn't work

 - Add kosher salt as soon as you put the pan with water on the heat, so you don't forget